Winter pants Oakleaf Fall camo for WSS parka

 On the left is the correct buttonhole shape for German winter suits, with a clip at the end.
 On the right are 2 variants of non-characteristic loops, which, however, can be found on some copies.

-Pants suspenders were usually made from braid of a harsh (off-white) color.
-The ends with buttoned loops are often reinforced with camouflage or white fabric.
+Suspenders of trousers were usually made of braid, and the ends with button loops were often reinforced with camouflage or white fabric.

 Suspenders of German winter pants in the “Swamp” camouflage are made of gray tape (most often it was a white undyed tape) and with reinforcements of camouflage fabric at the ends.